 If you’re looking to rent out your property, you’ll need an Alaska (AK) Lease Agreement written according to Alaska’s landlord-tenant laws.
 The lease agreement creates a binding relationship between you (the landlord) and your tenant.
 You agree to rent all (or some of) your property for a fee, and in return, the tenant agrees to the terms and conditions you lay out in the document.

-2. What to Include in a Alaska Residential Lease Agreement
+1. What to Include in an Alaska Residential Lease Agreement

 Landlords in all states, including Alaska, are required by Federal law to include essential details in their rental/lease agreements, specifically:

 - Tenant/Landlord Details: names and current addresses of both the tenant and landlord